 Once adopted the Local Development Plan will provide the land use planning framework for Argyll and Bute (not including the National Park) for the next 5 years.
 During that time the Council will undertake a process of monitoring the implementation of the adopted plan and begin the formation of the next Local Development Plan.
 There will be engagement and consultation during this time and this will be publicised on the Council’s website.
 The timetable for engagement and how to become involved will be publicised in a document called the Development Plan Scheme.

-Should you have any further questions please contact us at email@example.com or by phone on 01546 604057 for more details.
+Should you have any further questions please contact us at email@example.com for more details.